tremblay717/log-archive-tool/README.md

 Ensuring ~/.local/bin is in PATH...

 Installation complete!

+Reload your shell with : source ~/.zprofile

 Try running:
   log-archive
 ```

+After installing, you should reload your shell with `source ~/.zprofile`.

 The install script does the following:
 * Creating a log archive directory in your home folder where logs will be stored